 While a website is a great tool to have for customers to learn more, sometimes the best place for customers to find you instantly is via search engines like Google.
 This is where Google My Business comes in: it’s the search result about your business that people might find when they’re looking for businesses like yours near them.

 Setting up your Google My Business page is simple.
-When you claim a listing as yours, you’re able to update it with information like operating hours, your exact address, and different ways to get in touch with your business.
+When you claim a listing as your own, you’re able to update it with information like operating hours, your exact address, and different ways to get in touch with your business.
 The more complete your page, the better for your brand.
 This might also mean leveraging local SEO best practices to make sure your listing is found with simple keyword searches.

-From here, customers can learn more about you and existing ones can even leave reviews about your business, which helps you make the most of your community to make more sales online.
+From here, customers can learn more about you and existing ones can leave reviews about your business, which helps you make the most of your community to make more sales online.

 Build a Remote Team